sequenceiq/blog/source/_posts/2014-07-25-cloudbreak-technology.markdown

 docker run -d -p <LIST of ports> -e SERF_JOIN_IP=$SERF_JOIN_IP --dns 127.0.0.1 --name ${NODE_PREFIX}${INSTANCE_IDX} -h ${NODE_PREFIX}${INSTANCE_IDX}.${MYDOMAIN} --entrypoint /usr/local/serf/bin/start-serf-agent.sh  $IMAGE $AMBARI_ROLE
 ```

-As we are starting up the instances, and the Docker containers on the host we'd like them to join each other and be able to communicate - though we don't know the IP addresses beforehand.
+As we are starting up the instances and the Docker containers on the host, we'd like them to join each other and be able to communicate - though we don't know the IP addresses beforehand.
+This can be challanging on cloud environments - where your IP address and DNS name is dynamically allocated - however you don't want to collect these imformations beforehand launching the Docker containers.
 For that we use Serf - and pass along the IP address `SERF_JOIN_IP=$SERF_JOIN_IP` of the first container.
 Using a gossip protocol Serf will automatically discover each other, set the DNS names, and configure the routing between the nodes.
 Serf reconfigures the DNS server `dnsmasq` running inside the container, and keeps it up to date with the joining or leaving nodes information.
 As you can see at startup we always pass a `--dns 127.0.0.1` dns server for the container to use.

-As you see there is no cloud specific code at the Docker containers level - as we have bloged about this beforehand, the same technology can be (and we are using it) on bare metal as well.
+As you see there is no cloud specific code at the Docker containers level, the same technology can be used on bare metal as well.
 Check our previous blog posts about a [multi node Hadoop cluster on any host](http://blog.sequenceiq.com/blog/2014/06/19/multinode-hadoop-cluster-on-docker/).

 For additional information you can check our slides from the [Hadoop Summit 2014](http://www.slideshare.net/JanosMatyas/docker-based-hadoop-provisioning).

 Once Ambari is started it will install the selected components based on the passed Hadoop blueprint - and start the desired services.

-##Technology
+##Used Technologies

 ###Apache Ambari